Political Science Research Guide

 JSTOR

 JSTOR is an interdisciplinary archive of full text articles from journals in the arts, humanities, and social sciences.
-It includes retrospective coverage of publications which means that a majority of the articles will be 1 to 5 years old.
-To search for anthropology or archeology articles, after entering your search terms, scroll down to “Journal Filter” and select anthropology or archeology.
+It includes retrospective coverage of publications which means that most of the articles will be 1 to 5 years old.
+To search for subject specific articles, after entering your search terms, scroll down to “Journal Filter” and select a subject.

 Legal research collection of current and historical materials, including full-text law journals and texts; U.S. laws, regulations, cases and Congressional materials; international treaties and constitutions, foreign and comparative law materials, United Nations and League of Nations publications.